toby-marks/tobyblog/content/posts/nine-useless-jack-o-lantern-templates.md

 ![](https://res.cloudinary.com/tobyblog/image/upload/v1572452314/img/Screen_Shot_2019-10-29_at_5.52.23_PM.png)

-Already looks like you messed it up.
-Badly.
+Not a bad idea, but it already looks like you messed it up.

 ### #8.
 Boo-Tay

 ![](https://res.cloudinary.com/tobyblog/image/upload/v1572452314/img/Screen_Shot_2019-10-29_at_5.47.10_PM.png)

-Why.
+This should not ever be done, for any reason.

 ### #7.
 Frank Sinatra Stein

 ![](https://res.cloudinary.com/tobyblog/image/upload/v1572452314/img/Screen_Shot_2019-10-29_at_5.50.26_PM.png)

-No.
+Ok.
+But why?

 ### #6.
 Two Youts

 ![](https://res.cloudinary.com/tobyblog/image/upload/v1572452314/img/Screen_Shot_2019-10-29_at_5.56.57_PM.png)

-Nothing says classic Halloween nostalgia like My Cousin Vinny.
+Just because the judge from My Cousin Vinny was the same guy who played Herman Munster does not give this jack o' lantern a reason to exist.

 ### 5. Kim Jong Un

 ![](https://res.cloudinary.com/tobyblog/image/upload/v1572452314/img/Screen_Shot_2019-10-29_at_5.52.48_PM.png)

-Wouldn't "Rocket Man" be more appropriate for the 4th of July?

-Yes.
+Scary?
+Some kind of political statement?
+North Korean propaganda?
+What the hell is this.

 ### #4.
 Ruth Bader Ginsburg

 ![](https://res.cloudinary.com/tobyblog/image/upload/v1572452314/img/Screen_Shot_2019-10-29_at_5.54.57_PM.png)

-Scared yet?
-Because not even Halloween is safe from RBG's vast promotional machinery.
-You wanted your spooky time free from tiresome political posturing?
-Well she just dropped a dissenting opinion on your ass.
+Are you scared yet?
+Because not even Halloween is safe from the RBG promotional juggernaut.
+You wanted your spooky time free of tiresome political posturing? **Well she just dropped a dissenting opinion on your ass.**

 ### #3.
 Harvey Milk

 ![](https://res.cloudinary.com/tobyblog/image/upload/v1572452314/img/Screen_Shot_2019-10-29_at_5.51.27_PM.png)

-If you liked #4, but you're really gay.
+When you like #4, and you're gay.

 ### #2.
 Keith Olbermann

 ![](https://res.cloudinary.com/tobyblog/image/upload/v1572452314/img/Screen_Shot_2019-10-29_at_5.35.48_PM.png)

-If you liked #4, but you want your house covered in toilet paper.
+When you like #4, and you really want your house covered in toilet paper.

 ### #1.
 Pope Francis

 ![](https://res.cloudinary.com/tobyblog/image/upload/v1572452314/img/Screen_Shot_2019-10-29_at_5.43.39_PM.png)

-I'd tell you to avoid this one, but surely this must be at the intersectional nexus of every single category of bad idea.
+Just don't.
+Surely this has to be at the intersectional nexus of every single category of bad idea.
+Your Halloween and your Catholicism are now forever lamer.